boardsite-io/boardsite/README.md

 ### Run locally without backend

-Lets you run an instance without backend locally on your machine.
+Lets you run a local instance on your machine.
 Note that you will not be able to use any online functionality with this step (See section *Self hosting*).

 Requires `node`